-XXII.
+XXIV.
 MODIFICATION OF CERTIFICATION

-A. Pursuant to Section 403.516(1)(a), the Siting Board hereby delegates the authority to the Department to modify, after notice and opportunity for hearing any conditions pertaining to consumptive use of water, monitoring, sampling, ground water, mixing zones, zones of discharge, leachate control programs, effluent limitations, air emission limitations or variances to water quality standards.
+A. Pursuant to Section 403.516(1)(a), F.S., and Rule 62-17.211, F.A.C., the Siting Board hereby delegates the authority to the Department to modify any Condition which would not otherwise require approval by the Siting Board, after notice and receipt of no objection by a party to the certification within 45 days after notice by mail to the party’s last address of record, and if no other person whose substantial interests will be affected by the modification objects in writing within 30 days of public notice.

-B. The certification shall be automatically modified to conform to subsequent DEP-issued amendments, modifications, or renewals made by DEP under any federally delegated or approved program of to any separately issued Prevention of Significant Deterioration (PSD) permit, Title V Air Operation permit, Underground Injection Control (UIC) permit, or National Pollutant Discharge Elimination System (NPDES) permit for the Certified Facility.
+B. The Department may modify Conditions, in accordance with Section 403.516(1)(b), F.S., which are inconsistent with the terms of any subsequent and separately issued DEP permits, permit amendments, permit modifications, or permit renewals under a federally delegated or federally approved permit program.
+Such modification may be made without further notice if the matter has been previously noticed under the requirements for any federally delegated or approved permit program.

 C. In accordance with Section 403.516(1)(c), F.S., the Licensee may file a petition for modification with the Department, or the Department may initiate the modification upon its own initiative.

-D. Any anticipated facility expansions, production increases, or process modifications which may result in new, different or increased discharge or emission of pollutants, change in fuel, or expansion in generating capacity must be reported by submission of an appropriate request for an amendment, modification, or certification.
+D. Any anticipated facility expansions, production increases, or process modifications which may result in new, different, or increased discharge or emission of pollutants, change in fuel, or expansion in generating capacity must be reported by submission of an appropriate request for an amendment, modification, or certification.

-E. Any anticipated facility change that results in a change to the Site Delineation or the Delineation of the Certified Area, attached hereto as part of Attachment A, must be accompanied by a map or aerial photo showing the proposed new boundaries of the Site and/or Certified Area.
-Within 120 days after completion of construction of the approved facility change, the Licensee shall provide the information required by Section A. General Conditions, Condition I. Scope, paragraphs D, E, F, or G, as appropriate.
+E. Alteration of Site boundaries may require modification of the Conditions of Certification.

 [Section 403.516, F.S.; Rule 62-17.211, F.A.C.]

-XXIII.
-INCORPORATION OF EXISTING STATE AND LOCAL PERMITS/LICENSES

-The operation of the certified facility shall be in accordance with all applicable provisions of any state or local government regulation incorporated into these Conditions.
-All state and locally issued permits are intended to be incorporated herein, such that the Licensee shall comply with the substantive provisions and limitations set forth in those permits.
-The inadvertent omission of any state or locally issued permit/development order from these Conditions can be remedied by a modification of the Conditions to include provisions from the state or locally issued permit/order.

-At any time following certification, should the Licensee become aware of any state or locally issued permit/order not included herein, the Licensee shall promptly notify the Siting Coordination Office for incorporation into these Conditions.
-Likewise, when the Department is made aware of any separately issued permits/orders that were inadvertently not included in the Conditions, the Conditions will be modified to incorporate the substantive provisions and limitations of any such permit/order.

-XXIV.
+XXV.
 COASTAL ZONE CONSISTENCY

 Pursuant to Sections 373.428 and 403.511, F.S., certification of the Certified Facility constitutes the State’s concurrence that the licensed activity or use is consistent with the federally approved program under the Florida Coastal Management Act.

 [Sections 373.428, 380.23 and 403.511(7), F.S.]

+XXVI.
+WATER QUALITY CERTIFICATION New Condition

+Pursuant to the Operating Agreement between the Department, United States Army Corps of Engineers (USACE) and water management districts, the written final order granting certification under the Florida Electrical Power Plant Siting Act, sections 403.501-.518, F.S., also constitutes certification of compliance with state water quality standards pursuant to section 401 of the Clean Water Act, 33 U.S.C.

+[2012 Operating Agreement, Jacksonville District USACOE, DEP and Water Management Districts, Section II.A.1.(f)]